ayatokura/ai-openscale/getting-started.md

 ## Finishing the tour
 {: #wos-done-demo}

-After you finish the tour and the application setup, you can either add your own model deployment to the dashboard or continue to explore the tutorial deployment.
+After you finish the tour and the application setup, you can perform one of the following tasks:

-- To add your own model to the dashboard, click the **Add to dashboard** button.
+- To add your own model to the dashboard, from the **Model monitors** tab, click the **Add to dashboard** button.
+- To add your own application to the dashboard, from the **Application monitors** tab, click the **Add to dashboard** button.
-- To continue exploring the tutorial model, click the **German Credit Risk** tile.
+- To continue exploring the tutorial model, from the **Model monitors** tab, click the **German Credit Risk** tile.
-- To continue exploring the application, click the **German Credit Risk application** tile.
+- To continue exploring the application, from the **Application monitors** tab, click the **German Credit Risk application** tile.

 ## Next steps
 {: #gs-next}